Cyclone Winston

-Severe Tropical Cyclone Winston was the most intense tropical cyclone in the Southern Hemisphere on record, as well as the strongest to make landfall on record, and the most intense tropical cyclone worldwide in 2016.
+Severe Tropical Cyclone Winston was a powerful, long-lived, and destructive tropical cyclone that became the most intense in the Southern Hemisphere on record, as well as the strongest to make landfall on record, and the most intense and longest lasting tropical cyclone worldwide in 2016.
 Winston was, at the time, the costliest tropical cyclone on record in the South Pacific basin, until it was surpassed by Cyclone Gabrielle in 2023.
 The system was first noted as a tropical disturbance on 7 February 2016, when it was located to the northwest of Port Vila, Vanuatu.
 Over the next few days, the system gradually developed as it moved southeast, acquiring gale-force winds by 11 February.
 The following day, it underwent rapid intensification and attained ten-minute maximum sustained winds of 175 km/h.
 Less favourable environmental conditions prompted weakening thereafter.
 After turning northeast on 14 February, Winston stalled to the north of Tonga on 17 February.
 Due to a change in higher level steering, the storm drifted back to the west.
 In the process, Winston again rapidly intensified, reaching Category 5 intensity on both the Australian tropical cyclone scale and the Saffir–Simpson hurricane wind scale on 19 February.
 The storm passed directly over Vanua Balavu, where a national record wind gust of 306 km/h was observed.